 I’ve put a clip on my Instagram, where you can get an idea of the setup.

 However, I will need to get to the camera to move the tripod and align the shot, or to focus.
-I’ll wear a mask for those operations.
+I’ll wear a mask for those operations, if it means I’m getting closer than 2m.

 I’ll also probably also need to rearrange the set, lighting, or props from time-to-time.